Country Guide: Tanzania

 - Taxes and duties apply on shipments imported by NGOs or by companies not qualifying for an exemption.

-- Dutiable and taxable items may delay the clearance process as port storage charges and demurrage will apply and be invoiced to the shipper /agent.
+- Dutiable and taxable items may delay the clearance process as port storage charges and demurrage will apply and be invoiced to the owner of the goods /agent.

 - Duties vary from 20% to 25% plus 18% VAT of the declared value of the goods.